MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/tasks/register-items-advanced-warehousing.md

 [!include [banner](../../includes/banner.md)]

-This topic presents a scenario that shows you how to register items using the item arrival journal when you are using advanced warehouse management processes.
+This topic presents a scenario that shows how to register items using the item arrival journal when you are using advanced warehouse management processes.
 This would usually be done by a receiving clerk.

 ## Enable sample data

-To work through this scenario using the sample records and values specified here, you must be using a system where the standard demo data is installed, and you must select the *USMF* legal entity before you begin.
+To work through this scenario using the sample records and values specified in this topic, you must be using a system where the standard demo data is installed, and you must select the *USMF* legal entity before you begin.

-You can instead work through this scenario by substituting values from your own data provided you have the following data available:
+You can instead work through this scenario by substituting values from your own data provided that you have the following data available:

 - You must have a confirmed purchase order with an open purchase order line.
 - The item on the line must be stocked.
 It must not use product variants, and must not have tracking dimensions.